eea/eionet.subversion/README.md

     $ git commit -a
     $ git push
-    $ version=1.3
+    $ version=2.1
     $ git tag -a $version -m "Release $version of the subversion container"
     $ git push origin $version

-Docker Hub has, however, consistently been unable to build due to a `cap_set_file` error.
-In that case you can run the buildandpush.sh script to upload the image.
+If Docker Hub doesn't build, then you can run the buildandpush.sh script to upload the image.